How to configure DNS dynamic updates in Windows

 Configure DNS dynamic updates for DHCP clients

-By default, Windows Server 2003-based, Windows 2000-based, and Windows XP-based DHCP clients are configured to request that the client register the A resource record and that the server register the PTR resource record.
+By default, Windows-based DHCP clients are configured to request that the client register the A resource record and that the server register the PTR resource record.
 By default, the name that is used in the DNS registration is a concatenation of the computer name and the primary DNS suffix.
 To change this default name, open the TCP/IP properties of your network connection.

 To change the dynamic update defaults on the dynamic update client, follow these steps: